timosalm/tap-cartographer-workshop/workshop/workshop/content/exercises/custom-sc-p2.md

 As with our simple supply chain, the **second step** is responsible for the building of a container image out of the provided source code by the first step.

-In addition to kpack, with our custom supply chain we want to provide a solution that builds a container image based on a **Dockerfile**.
+In addition to `kpack`, with our custom supply chain we want to provide a solution that builds a container image based on a **Dockerfile**.

 **[kaniko](https://github.com/GoogleContainerTools/kaniko)** is the solution we'll use for it.
 It's a tool to build container images from a Dockerfile, inside a container or Kubernetes cluster.
 Because there is **no official Kubernetes CRD** for it available, we will use **Tekton** to run it in a container.